Life Insurance with High Blood Pressure.

-So far in our discussion, we’ve only mentioned 3 different “health classes” but in truth there are about 14 different ones without even going into “tobacco” rated life insurance policies.
+So far, in our discussion, we’ve only mentioned three different “health classes,” but in truth, there are about 14 different ones without even going into “tobacco” rated life insurance policies.

 Which is actually a good thing…

-Which brings us to the last topic that we wanted to take a moment and discuss here today which is…
+This brings us to the last topic that we wanted to take a moment to discuss here today…

 What can I do to help ensure that I get the “best life insurance” for me?